-Amazon Web Services (AWS) CloudTrail provides a complete audit log for all actions taken with the Amazon API, either through the web user interface (UI), the AWS command line interface (CLIASCII text-based interface to an operating system or device, that allows execution of commands to perform operations such as administration, configuration, or other maintenance operations.), or an AWS software development kit (SDK).
-Ongoing monitoring of this log gives you visibility of end-user and automated actions in your environment.
+Amazon Web Services (AWS) CloudTrail provides a complete audit log for all actions taken with the Amazon API, either through the web user interface (UI), the AWS Command Line Interface (CLIASCII text-based interface to an operating system or device, that allows execution of commands to perform operations such as administration, configuration, or other maintenance operations.), or an AWS software development kit (SDK).
+Ongoing monitoring of this log gives you visibility of end user and automated actions in your environment.
 This helps you quickly detect abuse cases and security incidents, such as a user trying to make changes to an AWS account that are inconsistent with their privileges.

 Note: If you choose not to enable AWS CloudTrail, USM Anywhere processes all stored logs at initial startup.
 See the Amazon documentation for information about enabling AWS CloudTrail.
 After that initial processing, log collection jobs run every five minutes to ensure that logs are captured and can generate meaningful events in a timely manner.
 At this frequency, these jobs do not have any performance impact on your sensor.